tomasherceg/dotvvm-docs/Pages/basics-viewmodel-protection.md

 ```

 If you use the setting above, the value will not appear in the viewmodel directly.
 Instead, it will be stored in the
 `$encryptedValues` entry of the viewmodel.
-This entry is encrypted and signed, so noone should be able to read.
+This entry is encrypted and signed, so no one should be able to read it.
 If the signature doesn't match, DotVVM will throw an exception and refuse to process the request.

 > Properties marked with the encryption turned on cannot be used in the `value` bindings.